joost-morsink/Rest/docs/arch.md

 The library needs to hook into the ASP.Net request pipeline to handle HTTP requests.
 This may be accomplished by using the `UseRest` And `AddRest` extension methods.

-The HTTP request is inspected with the purpose of resolving to a `IRestHttpConverter` implementation, which is accompanied with the `HttpContext` and a starter `RestRequest` for further manipulation in a `IHttpRestRequestHandler`.
+The HTTP request is inspected with the purpose of resolving to a `IHttpRestConverter` implementation, which is accompanied with the `HttpContext` and a starter `RestRequest` for further manipulation in a `IHttpRestRequestHandler`.
 This is another pipeline component in which everything about the HttpRequest that is needed in a Rest context is transformed into the RestRequest.
 The end of this pipeline is the start of the `IRestRequestHandler`.
-After the `IRestRequestHandler` is done processing the message, the response is fed through the pipeline again, and in the end the response is written to the `HttpResponse` using the `IRestHttpConverter`.
+After the `IRestRequestHandler` is done processing the message, the response is fed through the pipeline again, and in the end the response is written to the `HttpResponse` using the `IHttpRestConverter`.

 ### Extensibility
-Extensibility is accomplished mainly through implementation of serialization formats (implementation of `IRestHttpConverter`).
+Extensibility is accomplished mainly through implementation of serialization formats (implementation of `IHttpRestConverter`).